RobertCraigie/pyright-python/README.md

 [Pyright](https://github.com/microsoft/pyright) is written in TypeScript and requires node to be installed and is normally installed with npm, this could be a barrier for entry for some python developers as they may not have node or npm, installed on their machine, I wanted to make pyright as easy to install as any normal python package.

-## Implementation Notes
+## How Pyright for Python Works

-This project works by downloading node at runtime using [nodeenv](https://github.com/ekalinin/nodeenv) and then installing pyright, while this works, it is far from ideal.
+This project works by first checking if node is in the `PATH` and if it is not then we download node at runtime using [nodeenv](https://github.com/ekalinin/nodeenv) and then install the pyright npm package using `npx`.

-There are at least two options for fixing this problem, the first is to package a wheel for each platform containing a node binary, I do not know if we can get around installing pyright at runtime as `npm install` could have platform specific dependencies.

-The second option is to use [pkg](https://github.com/vercel/pkg) to create a pyright binary and package that in wheels.

 ## Configuration